Planning to get a bike for your child?

 The inseam is a length measured from the crotch to the floor.

-Make sure that both feet are on the ground and that the child is standing straight and still.
+Make sure that both feet are on the ground and that the kid is standing straight and still.

-Inseam length for those who are looking to ride 16″ bike should be between 18″ to 22″.
-If the inseam measurement falls outside of this range, you might want to consider sizing up to 20″ or sizing down to 14″.
+Inseam length for those who are looking to ride 16 inch bike should be between 18″ to 22″.

-The common material used to manufacture 16″ bike frame is steel and aluminum.
+The common material used to manufacture a kids bike frame is steel and aluminum.

-It’s a really durable material which is an advantage for bikes used by kids.
+- Steel is a really durable material, which is an advantage for bikes used by kids.
 However, steel frames can be quite heavy, especially with the other components installed on the bike.

-In most cases, 16″ kid bikes all come with a single gearing.
+In most cases, 16 inch kid bikes all come with a single gearing.

 Without the ability to change gears, this gives kids plenty of time to focus on the other aspects of learning to ride and worry about gears later on when they move to a larger bike.

-Unlike 14″ bikes that comes with a combination of coaster and front brakes, 16″ kids bikes are more of a mixed bag.
+Unlike 14 inch bikes that come with a combination of a coaster and front brakes, 16 inch kids bikes are more of a mixed bag.

-Some models such as the Schwinn Scorch and Retrospec Koda comes with coaster and front caliper brakes.
-On the other hand, the Prevelo Alpha Two and Clearly Hedgehog come with caliper brakes for both front and rear.
+On the other hand, the Prevelo Alpha Two come with caliper brakes for both front and rear.

 Bikes with front and rear caliper brakes are usually more expensive.

-Most 16″ bikes come with air-filled tires that consist of inner tubes and tire itself.
+Most bikes come with air-filled tires that consist of inner tubes and the tire itself.

 6. Training Wheels

-You’ll notice that some 16″ bikes come with training wheels while others don’t.
+You’ll notice that some models come with training wheels while others don’t.

-This is because 16″ bikes are right on the edge where some kids already know how to ride a bike, but some are just starting out.
+This is because 16 inch models are right on the edge where some kids already know how to ride a bike, but some are just starting out.

-If you kid is just starting out, it’s recommended to get one with training wheels so that you don’t need to buy them separately.
-Make sure that they’re easily removeable once your child perfects their balancing skills.
+If your kid is starting out especially without ridden balance bikes prior, it’s recommended to get one with training wheels so that you don’t need to buy them separately.
+Make sure that they’re easily removable once your child perfects their balancing skills.

-It’s very common to see a kickstand being introduced to 16″ bikes, especially if they don’t come with training wheels.
+It’s very common to see a kickstand being introduced to 16 inch bikes, especially if they don’t come with training wheels.

-The kickstand would allow the child to park their bikes upright rather than leave it lying on the ground.
+The kickstand would allow the child to park their bikes upright rather than leave them lying on the ground.